MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/implementation-strategy.md

   - AI-contribution
 ---

-# How to plan an implementation strategy for Dynamics 365
+# Plan an implementation strategy

 If you're embarking on a digital transformation journey, implementing business applications is a key milestone for your success.
 To turn your vision into reality, you need an implementation strategy that acts as a framework for planning and delivering predictable outcomes.
 An implementation strategy defines the strategic choices and decisions you make when you design, test, deploy, and operate Dynamics 365 applications.